 In addition to our summer camp/festival, we send ensembles to perform outreach programs in community gatherings, retirement centers, nursing homes, and other public venues.
 We also organize mentoring programs with adults and youngsters playing chamber music together.
 And we help to publicize concerts of interest presented by the Beaches & Riverside Fine Arts Series, the Cummer Museum of Art & Gardens, the Friday Musicale, Ritz Chamber Music Society, The Florida Chamber Music Project, St. Augustine Chamber Music Festival, Amelia Island Chamber Music Festival and by all our community schools and universities – just to name a few.

 Prelude Chamber Music, Inc. is a not-for-profit 501c3 charitable organization and was founded in 2002 by three colleagues from the Jacksonville Symphony Orchestra: Christopher Chappell, Violinist; Vernon Humbert, Cellist; and Jeanne Majors, Violinist.

 Prelude Chamber Music Festival provides engaging experiences for small and large ensembles; opportunities for students to try out new instruments such as bass, viola, hand bells, guitar, percussion; theory classes; and master classes.
 Our organization brings in guest faculty and chamber groups to put on special events and present notable soloists.
 Aside from performing traditional and classical chamber music, you will hear our campers working with unusual or original chamber combinations and involving local chamber, symphony and jazz musicians.
 During camp and throughout the year, we showcase concerts with performances by the students that are open to the public.
-You will also find us teaching Weekend Workshops for students and adult chamber music players; coaching various ensembles; teaching master classes; creating opportunities to perform in informal recitals; and assisting in the promotion of music programs presented by other community organizations such as the Beaches Fine Arts Series, Riverside Fine Arts programs, and other area college performances.
+You will also find us teaching Weekend Workshops for students and adult chamber music players; coaching various ensembles; teaching master classes; creating opportunities to perform in informal recitals; and assisting in the promotion of music programs presented by other community organizations.